3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_01/w01d04/instructor_notes/functions_and_scope.md

 - Differentiate between true, false, 'truth-y', and 'false-y'
 - Use Boolean logic (!, &&, ||) to combine and manipulate conditionals

->Note: Last class, we worked on data types, conditional statements, and logical and comparison operators.
-Check with students to make sure that everyone is comfortable with the materials covered in the last class.

 ---
 <a name="opening"></a>
 ## Introduction to Functions (25 min)